 Read on for a foodie’s perfect day at Wrightsville Beach.
 Between this jam-packed food itinerary and two exciting food festivals, you’ll find plenty to taste in North Carolina’s tastiest beach town.

 If you’re in town for a lazy Sunday, head straight to Oceanic Restaurant.
-A Wrightsville Beach staple for almost 30 years, brunch at Oceanic is a favorite thanks to its Southern-infused seafood and unbeatable view from the Crystal Pier.
+A Wrightsville Beach staple for almost 30 years, brunch at Oceanic is a favorite thanks to its Southern-infused seafood and an unbeatable view from the Crystal Pier.
 The restaurant also takes pride in its rich history and was named after a popular hotel destroyed in the Great Fire of Wrightsville Beach in 1934.
-Order the Oceanic Omelet, a three-egg omelet stuffed with fresh Backfin crabmeat, shrimp and cream cheese, for a breakfast as beachy as your view.
+Order the Oceanic Benny, eggs Benedict with crab meat, tomato and spinach, for a breakfast as beachy as your view.
 If you have a sweeter tooth, order a classic brunch staple: French toast served with butter and perfectly warmed syrup.
 While the lunch and dinner menus are equally as mouth-watering, you can’t beat a peaceful morning spent oceanfront.

 No foodie adventure is complete without an authentic farm-to-table meal.
 Among the many restaurants on the island that fit this description are EAST Oceanfront and 22 North, two shining stars among the Wrightsville Beach culinary scene.